30 top things to do in York with teenagers

 Shopping in York with teenagers

-Yorks High Street is full of well-known brands that every teenager knows.
-Names like H&M, Marks & Spencer and Mountain Warehouse just to name a few.
-Coppergate, the city’s shopping centre lies at the end of High Street near the Jorvik Viking Museum.
-At Coppergate you will find brands such as The Body Shop, Primark and Flying Tiger Copenhagen just to name a few.
+York High Street is full of well-known brands that every teenager knows.
+Names like H&M, Marks & Spencer and Mountain Warehouse are just a few.
+Coppergate, the city’s shopping centre, lies at the end of High Street near the Jorvik Viking Museum.
+At Coppergate, you will find brands such as The Body Shop, Primark and Flying Tiger Copenhagen, to name a few.

 Free things to do in York with teens

-With many families trying to save money during trips putting a few free activities in your York itinerary is a fantastic way to allow you to spend a little more on the things you really want to do in York.
+With many families trying to save money during trips, putting a few free activities in your York itinerary is a fantastic way to allow you to spend a little more on the things you want to do in York.

 The Shambles